tls-attacker/RTLF/README.md

 # RTLF - R-Time-Leak-Finder

 RTLF is a new tool to statistically evaluate timing measurements with a type-1 error bounded by an input parameter $\alpha$.
+Details on RTLF can be found on our [paper](https://www.usenix.org/conference/usenixsecurity24/presentation/dunsche), which we published at USENIX Security 2024.

 **Please note:**  RTLF is a research tool intended for developers, pentesters, administrators and researchers.
 There is no GUI.